Prince Harry Joked That Meghan Markle's Baby Isn't His

-"I wish to say congratulations for your pregnancy," one woman from the centre told the couple in a video posted by the BBC.
+"I wish to say congratulations for your pregnancy," one woman from the center told the couple in a video posted by the BBC.

 Advertisement